Berkeley-MDes/tdf-fa23-mdes-hpark/weekly-reports/example-report-1.md

 ---
 # Report 1 - Week of 08/21/2023 #

-This week, I created a wodden tea coaster using the laser cutter at Jacobs.
+This week, I created a wooden tea coaster using the laser cutter at Jacobs.
 The design was inspired by traditional Japanese wave patterns and I chose this design because I wanted to create a timeless tea coaster that I could use in the future.

 Since it was my first time using the laser cutter, I worked with Jeongmin to use the laser cutter.
 Our initial design on Adobe Illustrator could not identify the cutting lines, so we had to re-iterate and update the design several times, which took longer than we expected.